 - The Notice activity guides students to find the target language in the text.
-Explain that scanning quickly for specific words is often an effective way to find the target language (for example, suggest that they look for the words have or has in a unit on the present perfect).
-To get them started, have students look at item 1 and tell you which word they should scan for. - In some cases, you may want students to try to give answers before they look for them in the text.
+Explain that scanning quickly for specific words is often an effective way to find the target language.
+(For example, suggest that they look for the word had in the unit on the past perfect.)
+To get them started, have students look at item 1 and tell you which word or words they should scan for. - In some cases, you may want students to try to complete the activity before they read the text.
 Ask students to share their answers.
 Then have students scan the article to find the correct answers. - Have students do the first part of the activity (finding the target language) individually.
 Then have them work in pairs to discuss the question or complete the final part of the activity.